tomas-fryza/avr-course/labs/04-lcd/README.md

 > &nbsp;
 > ![Timing of LCD display](images/lcd_capture_C.png)
 >
 > **Answer:** The following signals are read on the first falling edge of the enable, therefore: `RS = 1` (data register) and higher four data bits `D7:4 = 0100`.
 On the second falling edge of enable, the lower four data bits are `D7:4 = 0011`.
-The whole byte transmitted to the LCD is therefore `0100_0011` (0x43) and according to the ASCII (American Standard Code for Information Interchange) table, it represents lettre `C`.
+The whole byte transmitted to the LCD is therefore `0100_0011` (0x43) and according to the ASCII (American Standard Code for Information Interchange) table, it represents letter `C`.
 >
 >
 > The Hitachi HD44780 has many commands, the most useful for initialization, xy location settings, and print [[1]](https://www.sparkfun.com/datasheets/LCD/HD44780.pdf).